News

 • ERC Starting Grant SEGUE: modelling urban economic segregation in cities of the Netherlands.
 This project combines systematic literature reviews, longitudinal analysis of empirical microdata and generative agent-based modelling to address the evolution and causal relationships between economic segregation and economic inequality in cities.

 • Rbanism: empowering urbanism researchers, students, educators and practitioners to use open-source software and related open-science practices effectively and with confidence.
 This community project raises awareness, stimulates engagement and builds capacity by demonstrating the benefits of reproducibility, automation and scalability for urbanism research, education and practice.
+Our latest newsletter is out.

-Most recent news articles
+Recent news articles

 • July 2024 (Sarkar et al., 2024): In this editorial, we present a brief critical review of the field of urban inequalities and a summary of the special issue.
 In particular, we propose to organise knowledge on the measurement of spatial and geographic inequalities, by encoding urban geography into three dimensions: inequalities by location (city size, scale, form), inequalities by movement (transport networks, mobility, accessibility) and inequalities by larger infrastructural systems (housing stock, water, Internet) and their dynamics, management and access.